 Changes within the Municipal University's curriculum reflected the strong interrelationship of town and gown.
-In 1914 a College of Engineering began instruction, and other professional schools followed: Education (1921), Business Administration (1953), Law (1959), Community and Technical College (now Summit College) (1964), Fine and Applied Arts (1967) (in December 2008, the programs in the college became part of two distinct units: the College of Creative and Professional Arts and the College of Health Sciences and Human Services), Nursing (1967), and Wayne College (1972).
+In 1914 a College of Engineering began instruction, and other professional schools followed: Education (1921), Business Administration (1953), Law (1959), Community and Technical College (now Summit College) (1964), Fine and Applied Arts (1967) (In December 2008, the programs in the college became part of two distinct units: the College of Creative and Professional Arts and the College of Health Sciences and Human Services.
+In 2012, the programs in the colleges moved to the Buchtel College of Arts and Sciences and newly created College of Health Professions.), Nursing (1967) (in 2012, Nursing joined programs from the College of Health Sciences and Human Services to form the College of Health Professions), and Wayne College (1972).